MLD3/DCEM/README.md

 **Issues/bugs.** All models are wrong; some are useful.
 Sadly, the same is not true of code.
 Please open an issue to discuss any potential bugs!

+Special thanks to [Gregory Kondas](https://gkondas.github.io/) for help with testing the code!

 ## Contact

 Please reach out to `ctrenton` at `umich` dot `edu` or file a Github issue if you have any questions about our work.
 Thank you!